pcase/Whatsit/README.md

 # Whatsit
-iOS app that uses IBM Watson to play a guessing game
+iOS app that uses IBM Cloud to play a guessing game